The Hidden Timing Pattern Behind 74HC595 Display Flicker

 9}

-That innocent delay(5) might seem reasonable, but it's creating visible flicker.
-With 6 digits and 5ms per digit, your refresh rate drops to about 33Hz—well below the 60Hz threshold where flicker becomes invisible to most cameras and some human eyes.
+That innocent delay(5) might seem reasonable, but it’s creating visible flicker.
+With 6 digits and 5ms per digit, the refresh rate drops to about 33Hz—well below the 60Hz threshold where flicker becomes invisible to most cameras and some human eyes.

 <